cyrillebertelle/cyrillebertelleWP/_research/networks.md

 ---

-### Management of laboratories, institutes, international networks, research teams
+### management of laboratories, institutes, international networks, research teams

 * **President of the GIS "Institute for intelligent logistics in the Seine Valley"**, since December 2020.
 The creation of this GIS follows a working group set up since 2017 by Prefect Philizot of the inter-ministerial mission of the Seine Valley, in order to structure and coordinate research in logistics in the Normandy and Ile de France regions.